isomerpages/moh-vaccinegov/pages/health-advisory.md

 **COVID-19 vaccine is currently not recommended for**

 - Individuals below 5 years of age for the Pfizer-BioNTech / Comirnaty vaccine
-- Individuals below 18 years of age for the Moderna / Spikevax and Sinovac-CoronaVac vaccines
+- Individuals below 18 years of age for the Moderna / Spikevax, Nuvaxovid and Sinovac-CoronaVac vaccines
 <br/>

 **Important reminders**: